pzivich/ComputationalEpi/README.md

 # Essentials of Computational Epidemiology

+Paul Zivich

 ---------------------------------------

-An essential part of quantiative sciences, like epidemiology, is computation.
+An essential part of quantitative sciences, like epidemiology, is computation.
 Often there are a variety of different options to compute a quantity.
 Having a good understanding of these essential methods provide a foundation to build complex quantitative analyses.
 Despite this importance, most curricula ignore these basic computational procedures.